dockergiant/rolldev/docs/configuration/mftf.md

 For information what **Magento Functional Testing Framework** is - please follow to [MFTF DevDocs](https://devdocs.magento.com/mftf/docs/introduction.html).

 MFTF is part of Magento 2.
 To run tests you need [Selenium](https://selenium.dev/) instance with [Chrome Webdriver](https://sites.google.com/a/chromium.org/chromedriver/).
 RollDev provides Docker setup that contains Selenium Standalone with Chrome.
-You can enable it by adding the following to the project's `.env` file (or exporting them to environment variables prior to starting the environment):
+You can enable it by adding the following to the project's `.env.roll` file (or exporting them to environment variables prior to starting the environment):

 ```
 ROLL_SELENIUM=1